grafana/loki/operator/docs/enhancements/short_lived_tokens_authentication.md

 ##### Pre-requisites

-The LokiStack adminisrator is required to create a custom Google Managed Identity and an associated  credentials configuration to trust the LokiStack's Kubernetes ServiceAccount.
+The LokiStack administrator is required to create a custom Google Managed Identity and an associated credentials configuration to trust the LokiStack's Kubernetes ServiceAccount.

-1. Create a GCP serviceaccount to be used by the LokiStack to access GCP resources:
+1. Create a GCP service account to be used by the LokiStack to access GCP resources:

 ```shell
 gcloud iam service-accounts create "$SERVICE_ACCOUNT_NAME" \